lcnicolau/cs50-todo-list/README.md

 The default behavior of [Spring Security][spring-boot-starter-security] in the event of unauthorized access is to send a [302] redirect code to the client, pointing to the `/login` page; or in case of successful authentication, to the originally requested page.

 While this approach may be the desired behavior in most cases, when used in conjunction with [htmx] to load page fragments using [AJAX] requests, it can leave the system in an inconsistent and sometimes even funny state (such as a login page inside a button :upside_down_face:).
-The problem is that the browser intercepts the redirection internally and returns the headers and response from the redirected URL, then [htmx] loads the response right where the original requested fragment should go.
+The problem is that the browser intercepts the redirect internally and returns the headers and response from the new URL, then [htmx] loads the response right where the original requested fragment should go.

-To solve this problem, [htmx] provides a special way to send a redirect instruction to the client, keeping a [200] success code and sending a custom HTTP header ([HX-Location], [HX-Redirect]) from the server, which [htmx] correctly interprets and follows the redirect, replacing its content in the page body.
+In that sense, [htmx] provides a special way to send a redirect instruction to the client, keeping a [200] success code and sending a custom HTTP header ([HX-Location], [HX-Redirect]) from the server, which [htmx] correctly interprets and follows the redirect, replacing its content in the page body.

-For this reason, it was necessary to create custom implementations of `AuthenticationFailureHandler`, `AuthenticationSuccessHandler`, `LogoutSuccessHandler`, `AuthenticationEntryPoint` and `AccessDeniedHandler`; which can be found in the `src/main/java/io/github/lcnicolau/cs50/todolist/config/security/**` package and are enabled in the `SecurityFilterChain` bean.
+For this reason, it was necessary to create custom implementations of `AuthenticationFailureHandler`, `AuthenticationSuccessHandler`, `LogoutSuccessHandler`, `AuthenticationEntryPoint` and `AccessDeniedHandler`; which can be found in the [config/security] package and are enabled in the `SecurityFilterChain` bean.

 ## Unit Testing

 Although not exhaustive, the project has a set of automated unit tests for the main access points of the application, checking the consistency of the response whether accessed via the URL stored in the browser or via an [AJAX] request with [htmx].

 There are also security tests for both protected and restricted resources; and in the case of [htmx] requests, it is verified that the response contains the _Redirection Pattern_ explained in the previous section.
-These tests are located in the `src/test/java/io/github/lcnicolau/cs50/todolist/MainControllerTestjava` class.
+These tests are located in the [MainControllerTest.java] class.

-## Next steps
+## Next Steps

 ### Improvements

 - Remove the `Task -> User` dependency and limit the `User` class visibility.
-- Create service interfaces, expose [DTO]s and make the implementation private.
+- Create service interfaces, expose [DTO] and make the implementation private.
 - Show _loading_ indicator on `tasks` and `users` first load (`hx-trigger="load"`).
 - Redirect to the requested page after login (`successHandler`).
 - Show detailed errors only on the `dev` profile (`include-message`).